UrosOgrizovic/PokerSimulation/README.md

 Q-values format: `{state: action}` pairs; `state (type: tuple)` - a hand consisting of 2 or 5 cards, `action (type: dict)` - how good each possible action is (`{'bet': value, 'fold': value}`).

-Three policies/algorithms were used to update the q-values of the possible states: Q-learning with a greedy policy, SARSA with a softmax policy and SARSA with an epsilon-greedy policy.
-The bot was trained on 10 million hands for each of these algorithms, where each hand consists of a flop, a turn and a river.
+Three policies were used to update the q-values of the possible states: Q-learning with a greedy policy, SARSA with a softmax policy and SARSA with an epsilon-greedy policy.
+The bot was trained on 100 million hands for each of these policies, where each hand consists of a preflop, a flop, a turn and a river.

-# Number of bets/folds per training algorithm
+# Number of bets/folds per policy
 ![Chart](https://github.com/UrosOgrizovic/PokerSimulation/blob/main/Report.png)

 "Aggressive" play was encouraged by the greedy policy, since the "bet" action was chosen even if the q-values for "bet" and "fold" were equal.
 Consequently, the same kind of play was also encouraged by the epsilon-greedy policy.